JoGHu/SDR/README.md

 - lambda - eigenvalues of the PIR matrix
 - gamma - matrix containing the desired number of PIR directions

+## Sliced Average Variance Estimation
+### SAVE Function

+*Arguments*

+- X - covariate matrix
+- y - response vector
+- h - number of slices
+- r - number of dimensions to return
+- ytype - denotes whether response is continuous or categorical takes values of "cont" or "cat"

+*Output*

+- lambda - eigenvalues of the SIR matrix
+- gamma - matrix containing the desired number of SIR directions

 ## Miscellaneous
 ### GetSDRDirs Function